WHERE IS YOUR HOME?

 Very unfair.

 I don’t pretend to know what roads led that man to where he is today.
-Some stories are shaped by addiction.
-Some by mental illness.
-Some by tragedy.
-Some by decisions.
-Some by things we may never understand.

-Moments like that bring a deep sense of humility.
+But moments like that bring a deep sense of humility.

 They remind me how much I have been given.